joshbduncan/PsCommandPalette/README.md

 ### Known Issues

 - After an unknown amount of Ps inactivity menu commands that are considered "available" can't be executed via the api even thought they can still be executed in the ui.
+- Sometimes loaded scripts just don't execute.
+I can't determine why and the issue is intermittent, but usually just running the command again works.

 ### Project Links